decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 // @public (undocumented)
 export type Task<T = unknown> = () => Promise<T>;

-// Warning: (ae-missing-release-tag) "TextAlignMode" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const enum TextAlignMode {
     // (undocumented)